adityasanju/Face-and-Hand-Movement-Detector/README.md

 # faceandhandmovement
-It can recognize human faces, and the percentage confidence will be displayed at the top.
+It can recognize human faces and hand movements.
+The percentage confidence will be displayed at the top.
-Hand Tracking also integrated.
-Uses Mediapipe and OpenCV.
-Make sure these libraries are installed.